 The Counseling Center staff strive to be a transformative presence in the lives of our students, as well as with training our interns.

-We are a multidisciplinary staff, including over 20 clinically trained professionals, including 11 psychologists / postdoc fellows and several other disciplines including Licensed Clinical Social Workers (LCSW), Licensed Marriage and Family Therapists (LMFT), Licensed Professional Counselors (LPC), a Registered Dietician, and 5 part-time licensed independent providers.
+We are a multidisciplinary staff, including 16+ clinically trained professionals, including psychologists / postdoc fellows, Licensed Clinical Social Workers (LCSW), Licensed Marriage and Family Therapists (LMFT), Licensed Professional Counselors (LPC), and a Registered Dietician.

 Our staff have also received extensive trainings in many focused areas that include trauma and sexual assault, drug and alcohol concerns, other addictive behaviors, dialectical behavior therapy, eating disorders, crisis intervention and many more.

 We are highly invested in our role as a training facility.
 In addition to our internship, we have had a strong psychology doctoral practicum program for several decades and currently take 4 students a year.
-We also have 2 Social Work interns and a Higher Education Student Affairs apprentice every year.
+We also have social work and masters in counseling interns most years.

-Our additional location is called “Baylor Counseling Center – Dutton”.
+The primary office location for interns is called “Baylor Counseling Center – Dutton”.
 It is located on the corner of Dutton Street and University Parks, adjacent to both student housing and the Truett Seminary, and across the street from the Law School.
 This space was specifically renovated for our counseling center needs and was completed in January 2017.
-It is the larger of the 2 facilities and houses a large waiting area, a large conference/meeting room, 2 other meeting rooms for group therapy and providing intern and practicum trainings, a room for our Mind/Body Lab, a large break room, and many clinician offices to accommodate our expansion of staff.
+It is the larger of the 2 facilities and houses a large waiting area, a large conference/meeting room, 2 other meeting rooms for group therapy and providing trainings, a room for our Mind/Body Lab, a large break room, and many clinician offices to accommodate all of our staff.